rijuvenator/DisplacedDimuons/Analysis/README.md

 `special/` is where I keep some very special-purpose analyzers.
 They were written for one-time checks, using specific files.

   * **comparePATtoAOD.py** takes 2 nTuples, for two signal points, one produced from a PAT Tuple and the other produced directly from AOD, and produces a few histograms, comparing the contents bin by bin, and printing to the screen if anything is different.
 This script served as a proof that _PATFilter_ did not change anything significant from AOD.

+The following script is deprecated and has been removed, having been replaced by other analyzers and dumpers.

   * **compareTrackerTweak.py** takes 2 nTuples, for two signal points, one produced without a constraint forcing vertex refits to be within the tracker, and one with produced with it.
 For the purposes of this analysis, we need to _remove_ the constraint (namely, set it to something large).
 This script, and its corresponding plotter script **plotTrackerTweak.py**, produce gen L<sub>xy</sub> distributions and efficiency as a function of gen L<sub>xy</sub>, and show the efficiency gain from removing the constraint, as well as the difference in distributions for large L<sub>xy</sub>.